Project Economics

 • P50 (median) — the 50/50 outcome.
 NOT the same as the mean if the distribution is skewed.

-• P90 (upside) — there is a 90 % chance the NPV is at or above this value.
-Note: some petroleum engineering literature uses "P90" to mean the 90 % probability of EXCEEDANCE (which is mathematically the 10th percentile).
-This calculator uses the standard "10 % of values fall below, 90 % above" convention for downside reporting.
-If your team uses the reverse convention, swap labels.
+• P90 (upside) — the 90th-percentile NPV; there is only a 10 % chance the NPV is at or above this value (90 % of outcomes fall at or below it).
+Note: some petroleum engineering literature labels the 90 %-probability-of-EXCEEDANCE value "P90" (which is mathematically the 10th percentile); this calculator reports percentiles by rank, so P90 > P50 > P10.
+If your team uses the exceedance convention, swap labels.

 • P10 (downside) — 10 % chance NPV is at or below this.